baverman/snaked/README.rst

 Current status
 --------------

 I use Snaked for all my python development tasks.
-Following features are implemented.
+Following features are implemented:

 - Quick open on ``<ctrl><alt>r``.
 - Goto python definition on ``F3``.